agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 #### The scoring computation (`score.Compute`, score.go:138)

 1. **Aggregate correctness** across sessions; `< 0.95` → `correctness_below_threshold`
-   (design §6.12 DQ gate).
+   (DQ gate).
 Each session's own ratio is also gated → `session_correctness_below_threshold`.
 2. **Telemetry-coverage gate.** For each session, `coverage = matched/sent`; if any session is below `min_coverage` (0.90) the run is flagged `incomplete_telemetry` and the result